The Miniature Schnauzer Shop

 Intelligent, Affectionate, Playful, Spritely and Loyal

 Developed in the mid 19th century, Miniature Schnauzers were originally bred to be guard dogs and catch rats on farms.
-Though little is known about their development, it’s thought they came about from crossing the standard Schanuzer with a smaller breed, such as a Poodle or Pomeranian, although the exact dog is unknown.
-The first known doggie of this breed was called Findel, born in 1888 and historically it’s though that this breeds’ ears were cropped for cosmetic purposes.
-Nowadays, cropping is mostly seen as unnecessary, unless you have a competing show dog, but if you are thinking of getting one of these cuties, you can always ask your breeder and make your own decisions.
-Nowadays however, this little moustached fellow is very popular!
+Though little is known about their development, it’s thought they came about by crossing the standard Schanuzer with a smaller breed, such as a Poodle or Pomeranian, although the exact dog is unknown.
+The first known dog of this breed was called Findel, born in 1888 and historically it’s thought that this breeds’ ears were cropped for cosmetic purposes.
+Nowadays, cropping is mostly seen as unnecessary, unless you have a competing show dog.

 |Kennel Club Group||Utility|

 |Height (at the withers)||Males 39cm - 41cm, Females 38cm - 40cm|